hwiwonl/EmuPatch/README.md

-:loudspeaker: *The codes contained inside this repository were created with the purpose of preparing for DEFCON24-26 CTF, while participating as a member of the DEFKOR team.*
+:loudspeaker: *All of the codes in this repository were developed by me and brilliant members of DEFKOR for DEFCON23-24*

 # emupatch: Patching binary with C
 Make patches for compiled binary in C.